-- From the Properties window, click Internet Protocol version 4 (TCP/IPv4) and then click Properties.
+Click Internet Protocol version 4 (TCP/IPv4) and then click Properties.

+This will change the network connection priority for multiple network adapters.
 If these seem like a lot of steps, you can also change the metric values using the Command Line Interface (CLI).

 Change Network Adapter Priority Through PowerShell